Attorneys Recognizing And Protecting The Rights Of Fathers

 Physical custody denotes the time that a child is physically in a parent’s care.
 Physical custody may also be joint or sole.
 Joint physical custody means that both parents have significant periods of time with the child.
 Sole physical custody means that a child resides with one parent and typically has visitation with the other parent.

 As a father, you have important rights when it comes to your children.
-At the Law Offices of David P. Schwarz, our experienced Orange County child custody attorneys can help protect these rights.
-We understand that you are dealing with extremely sensitive circumstances, which is why we are committed to providing compassionate representation at every step of the way.
-We can assist people who need a family law attorney in Mission Viejo, Laguna Hills, San Clemente, Dana Point, Lake Forest, Huntington Beach, Costa Mesa, Fullerton, Yorba Linda, Orange, Irvine, and Newport Beach, as well as other Southern California cities.
-To set up a consultation, call 949-735-9266 or contact us online.
+At Law Office of David P. Schwarz, our experienced attorneys can help protect these rights.
+We understand that you are dealing with extremely sensitive circumstances, which is why we are committed to providing compassionate representation at every step in the legal process.
+To schedule your initial consultation, call 949-296-4119 or contact us online.